pluralsh/documentation/pages/adding-new-application/index.md

   guide outlines the process.
 ---

-The two main functionalities that make the apps in Plural's marketplace work are dependency tracking between DevOps tools (Helm and Terraform) and templating.
+The two main functionalities that make the applications in Plural's marketplace work are dependency tracking between DevOps tools (Helm and Terraform) and templating.
 When you install an app from the marketplace into your cluster a number of things happen along the way across different components of Plural's architecture.
 A good unerstanding of an app's journey into your cluster will go a long way if you want to contribute your own application to the marketplace.